ubc-library-rc/rc-workshop-template/Updating old workshop.md

 The most recent theme and template updates happened in __March 2025__.

 ### Required
-This step is required; without it you will not be able to update any published website.
-{: .warn}

 Each workshop repository has a `_config.yml` file with metadata and configuration information.
 After the March 2025 template upgrade, this file must include a reference to the `jekyll-include-cache` plugin, otherwise website updates will fail.
 The last four lines of your file should look like this:

 ```